divyanitin/NoShowAppointments/README.md

 ## Questions investigated:

--- What characteristics leads to more no show appointments?
+What characteristics leads to more no show appointments?

--- Whether the provisions provided by the scheduling office influence the patients show ups?
+Whether the provisions provided by the scheduling office influence the patients show ups?

--- How has trend been between no shows and show ups?
+How has trend been between no shows and show ups?

--- What would be the suggested measures to improve the no show rates?
+What would be the suggested measures to improve the no show rates?

+## Conclusions

+Finding ways to improve performance is critical in the plight to provide greater access to care.
+Optimizing scheduling systems has been identified as one system level approach to address access needs.
+For example, reducing the number of missed appointments is crucial as when appointment slots go unused it effectively reduces access to others in need of an appointment.

+After investigating the dataset, I can conclude that factors such as age, gender, wait time, days of week, and various health reasons have effect on the show rates.
+One of the most shocking revelation was more people with SMS reminders not showing up for the appointment.
+But again, as the data provided is for a noticeably short time frame, we can't forecast the same for future.
+I did not do any analysis with respect to neighborhood as the hospital address was not provided, so there was no point of distance comparison.
+But logistics can be one of the factors that affect the show rate.

+As this was only an exploratory analysis most of the potential factors remain undiscovered.